This Chocolate Panna Cotta (Coconut Milk) is creamy, smooth, and rich. It’s an easy make ahead dessert made with pantry staples.

 - To make vegan coconut panna cotta, replace the gelatin with 1 tablespoons of agar agar powder or flakes.
 And replace the honey with maple syrup.
 To dissolve agar, it needs to be boiled, so add it directly into the saucepan with the coconut milk, coconut cream, maple syrup, cocoa powder (step 1) and bring the coconut milk mixture to a boil.
 Boil for 2-3 minutes before removing from the heat.

-- For dairy free chocolate try Hu or Enjoy Life.
+- For dairy free milk chocolate try Hu or Enjoy Life.
+You can use Hu chocolate chips or bar but Enjoy Life only have chocolate chips.
 Hu uses coconut sugar which is always preferred over refined sugar.

 - If you're not confident in your ability to dissolve the powdered gelatin, you can add it to a small bowl with about 1/4 cup of the coconut milk and let it bloom before you begin the recipe.